-“All these years my teacher has taken the trouble to explain the intricate workings of the medation system and how the mind works.
+“All these years my teacher has taken the trouble to explain the intricate workings of the medation system and the mind.
 He always helped me when I misstepped.
 I am intensely grateful for that.

 From this gratitude and my involvement with my fellow human beings I feel the compassion to give the people in the Netherlands the opportunity to become acquainted with this wonderful meditation method, which has brought so much good to my life.

-I give guidance to anyone who is interested in developing their own mind.
-This method focuses primarily on calming that wild forest monkey in our heads so that we can see things more clearyl, as as they really are, and not how they appear to our overstrained mind.”
+I give guidance to anyone who is sincerely interested in developing their own mind.
+This method focuses primarily on calming that wild forest monkey in our heads so that we can see things more clearly, as as they really are, and not how they appear to our overstrained mind.”

 Herman is married and has two adult daughters and a grandson.